(c) NetKnights GmbH 2025, https://netknights.it

 write_to_audit_log=False)

 # verify_pol_dict.keys() is a list of actions from several policies.
-It
+It could look like this:

 # ["hotp totp", "hotp email"]